usnews/brightspot-cms/creating-modules.md

 </div>
 {% endhighlight %}

-The shot below shows the creation of the module.
+The screenshot below shows the creation of the module.
 The preview on the right is a rendering of the jsp file.

 ![](http://docs.brightspot.s3.amazonaws.com/creating-single-module.png)